AZaviruha/mawulijo/mawulijo/content/blog/hugo-asset-management.md

 ---
-title: "Building this site - Assets and Gulp"
+title: "Building this site - Pt.
+4 (Assets and Gulp)"
 description: "In part four of this series we take a look at managing assets with Gulp."
 synopsis: "In part four of this series we take a look at managing assets with Gulp."
-date: "2017-05-13"
+date: "2017-07-01"
-author: "Matt Finucane"
+author: "Joshua M. Agbeku"
 identifier: "blog"
 sponsored: false
 disqus: true